Seguleh/hubs/README.md

 # hubs
-Code about data reading, loading to DB and searching
+Code about downloading a zip file from a URL, reading data from files inside, migrating data to DB and giving tools for a user to search the DB